 As a rule, we recommend vaccinating a puppy every three weeks until he/she is four months of age.
 We recommend this because we know that the immunity that passed to them from their mother (maternal immunity) lasts from nine to twelve weeks of age.
 We do not know exactly how long this immunity lasts in the individual puppy because of competition between littermates and other factors.
-As long as this immunity is present, the vaccination given to the puppy will not be 100% effective.
+As long as this immunity is present, the puppy vaccination will not be 100% effective.
 For the vaccine to be effective, we must give two boosters after the maternal immunity has gone.
 Thus, the vaccines are given every three weeks until 16 weeks of age.
 Yearly boosters will suffice after the puppy vaccines are completed.

 The basic puppy vaccines are as follows: